Best waterproof phones 2025

 What do these ratings mean?

-Whether you buy the Samsung Galaxy S22, the Google Pixel 7, or so many others, you'll be getting an incredible device that's backed by the same IP67 or IP68 certification.
-Even if none of these phones speak to you, though, here's some excellent news: ingress protection is all but mandated in a flagship phone these days, so the next time you're shopping around, you can pretty much choose whatever phone catches your eye.
+Whether you buy the OnePlus 13, the Google Pixel 10 Pro, or so many others, you'll be getting an incredible device that's water resistant in some capacity.
+In fact, even if none of these phones speak to you, there's still some excellent news: ingress protection is all but mandated in a flagship phone these days.
+So the next time you're shopping around, you can pretty much choose whatever phone catches your eye.

 Namerah enjoys geeking out over accessories, gadgets, and all sorts of smart tech.
 She spends her time guzzling coffee, writing, casual gaming, and cuddling with her furry best friends.
 Find her on Twitter @NamerahS.